-Beginning of practice
+Start of practice

-Types of dishes with dog meat
+Types of dog meat dishes

-Gaegogi Muchim (개고기 무침) – steamed dog meat with Korean leeks, vegetables and spices.
+Gaegogi Muchim (개고기 무침) – Steamed dog meat with Korean leeks, vegetables and spices.

 Gaesoju (개소주; 개 燒酒) – Chinese medicine drink with dog meat, ginger, chestnut and jujube.

-dog meat consumption today
+Dog meat consumption today

-However, the beginning of this consumption was marked by the issue of social inequality, for dog meat was more affordable than pork or chicken, for example.
+However, the beginning of this consumption was marked by the issue of social inequality, because dog meat was more affordable than pork or chicken, for example.
 So much so that these dishes were not easily found in well-known restaurants.

-In 2019 a dog meat market in Gupo, South Korea, had its doors closed and a park built in the place.
+In 2019 a dog meat market in Gupo, South Korea, had its doors closed and a park built in place.
 The market was considered one of the largest of its kind in the country.
-That same year, at least 100 restaurants served this type of dish, but it was decreasing.
+That same year at least 100 restaurants served this type of dish, but it was decreasing.

 There is still prejudice against South Koreans because of dog meat, but what is not known is that this practice belongs to an older minority and that South Korea is not the only country that consumes it, other countries eat it. dog meat like China, Vietnam and Nigeria.